IhteshamShah/IhteshamShah.github.io/_pages/about.md

   <div>
   <h2>News</h2>
   <ul style="display:grid; gap:0.5rem; padding-left:1rem;">
-    <li>Our paper "Addressing Incomplete Data in Survival and Quality of Life Prediction: a Pancreatic Cancer Case Study" won the **Best Paper Award** at AIME 2026.</li>
+    <li>July 2026: Our paper "Addressing Incomplete Data in Survival and Quality of Life Prediction: a Pancreatic Cancer Case Study" won the **Best Paper Award** at <a href="https://aime26.aimedicine.info/)">AIME 2026</a> .</li>
+     <li>June 2026:  I will be presenting our recent work on "Addressing Incomplete Data in Survival and Quality of Life Prediction: a Pancreatic Cancer Case Study" at <a href="https://www.personalisedcareinoncology.nl/)">PersOn consortium meeting at Utrecht, Netherlands</a> .</li>
-    <li>For VU/UvA AI students: I am accepting thesis supervision students for Spring 2026; topics will be published on our group's Canvas page.</li>
+    <li>Feb 2026: For VU/UvA AI students: I am accepting thesis supervision students for Spring 2026; topics will be published on our group's Canvas page.</li>
     <li>I will be teaching <a href="https://research.vu.nl/en/courses/ai-in-health-5/">AI in Health</a> courses again in 2026.</li>
     <li>Delivered a talk on "Interpreting Model-agnostic Black-box Explanation Techniques" at the <a href="https://www.ai-health.nl/upcoming-events/">AI in Healthcare seminar</a> at VU Amsterdam.</li>
     <li>Our paper on evaluation of explainability methods is available — the publicly accessible version is <a href="https://www.scitepress.org/Link.aspx?doi=10.5220/0013157400003911">here</a>.</li>